dracupid/nobone/readme.md

 Suppose we have published the `nobone-sampe` plugin with npm.

-Other people can use the plugin after install it with whether `npm install nobone-sample` nor `npm install -g nobone-sample`.
+Other people can use the plugin after installing it with whether `npm install nobone-sample` nor `npm install -g nobone-sample`.

 To run the plugin simply use `nobone sample`.